1jour1vin

 About the estate:

-The Morgon appellation is fortunate to have so many leading estates within its ranks.
-Jean and Agnès Foillard offer a particularly fruity and fresh expression.
-The Fleurie and the 3.14 cuvée are always released a little later than the Morgons.
-While the work in the vineyards and in the cellar is admirable in its approach, one cannot help but mention the slight animal notes that some cuvées suffer from, sometimes losing all the capital of their origin.
-This is frustrating because one can clearly sense the very high quality in the structure of the wines produced.
+The Morgon appellation is indeed fortunate to be home to so many leading estates.
+Jean and Agnès Foillard offer a particularly fruity and fresh expression of the wine.
+The Fleurie and the 3.14 cuvée are always released slightly later than the Morgons.
+While their approach to work in the vineyards and the cellar is admirable, one cannot help but mention the slight animal notes that plague certain cuvées, sometimes causing them to lose all the character of their origin.
+This is a frustrating observation, as the structure of the wines clearly reveals their exceptional quality.

 Robert Parker - Wine Advocate